Faculty Opportunities

 Student Worker III

-The English Department in the College of Liberal Arts and Sciences, at ASU, is currently seeking a qualified applicant to fill a position as Course Grader for Spring 2023 (Sessions A/B and C), Summer 2023, and potentially Fall 2023 (Session A/C) in one or more of the following areas:
+The English Department in The College of Liberal Arts and Sciences, at ASU, is currently seeking a qualified applicant to fill a position as Course Grader for Spring 2025 (Sessions A/B and C), Summer 2025 Sessions A/C) and potentially some Fall 2025 (Sessions A/B and C), in one or more of the following areas:

 - Creative Writing